Last Updated on July 26, 2019

 The Big Koala, Dadswell Bridge, Victoria

-I love the fuzzy ears on the Big Koala, it is right beside the road and houses a tourist information centre inside.
+I love the fuzzy ears on the Big Koala, it is right beside the road and houses a tourist information center inside.
+We visited the big Koala on our way to Uluru and Central Australia as well as on a trip to the Flinders Ranges.

-Built in 1981 it weighs 25 tonnes and stands at 18.3 metres.
+Built in 1981 it weighs 25 tonnes and stands at 18.3 meters.
 Earlier creations were not quite as jaw-dropping as the big rocking horse that now stands proudly by the toy factory.

 Big Park Bench – Broken Hill